marielajennings/clickable-pictures-plugin/jspsych-clickable-pictures-README.md

 ##jspsych-clickable-pictures plugin

-The clickable-pictures presents two images and a sentence(question) to the user.
+The clickable-pictures plugin presents two images and a sentence(question) to the user.
 The user is asked to select an image as a response by clicking on it.
 The trial contains a preamble which explains what action the user needs to take to answer the question.

 ###Parameters